CrociDB/advent-of-code/1/README.md

 ## Solution

 The solution has been implemented in Racket and it's in the file `elf.rkt`.

-To run it:
+Run to get answer 1:

 `racket elf.rkt < input`

+Run to get answer 1:

+`racket elf2.rkt < input`

 ## Problem